Possible Bearish Inside Day Candle Pattern Detected for Lam Research (NASDAQ:LRCX) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Lam Research (NASDAQ:LRCX)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Lam Research (NASDAQ:LRCX) based on the price action in the company's shares.
-Today's price range of $261.30 and $264.87 is within yesterday's high and low of the day.
+Yesterday's price range of $259.10 and $265.19 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Lam Research may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Lam Research Corporation manufactures, markets, and services semiconductor processing equipment used in the making of integrated circuits.
 The Company's products are used to deposit special films on a silicon wafer and etch away portions of various films to create a circuit design.
 Lam sells its products around the world.